omnivector-solutions/osd-documentation/testing/_sources/installation.rst.txt

 ###

-Login to a juju controller
+Login to a Juju controller
 --------------------------

-In any deployment scenario we will need to be logged into a juju controller.
+In any deployment scenario we will need to be logged into a Juju controller.
-For this example we will login to the public juju controller, Jaas.
+For this example we will login to the public Juju controller, JAAS.

 .. code-block:: bash